A Mighty Fortress

 Muhlenberg Statue in the Capitol |

-Muhlenberg is memorialized by numerous statues and monuments.
-Perhaps the most famous one is in the capitol itself.
-His tombstone reads, “He was Brave in the field, Faithful in the Cabinet, Honorable in all his transactions,
+Muhlenberg is commemorated by numerous statues and monuments.
+Perhaps the most well-known one is inside the capitol itself.
+His tombstone reads, “He was Brave in the field, Faithful in the Cabinet, Honorable in all his transactions, a Sincere Friend and an Honest Man.”

 ![]() |